biocom-uib/MetaDag/README.md

 ---
+title: "MetaDag"
+author: "Biocom"
+date: "2024-10-14"
+output:
+  html_document:
+    mode: selfcontained
+    keep_md: true
 ---

 ## MetaDag example supplementary material

-This repository contains the supplementary material for the MetaDag web application, which has been developed by the Bioinformatics group at the University of the Balearic Islands.
+This repository contains the source code for [A Guide to Interpreting the Results of MetaDAG Analysis](https://biocom-uib.github.io/MetaDag/), part of the [MetaDAG web application](https://bioinfo.uib.es/metadag/) developed by the Bioinformatics Group at the University of the Balearic Islands.

 It should be noted that this repository contains only the source code that produces the reports with Rstudio and Quarto.